Meetings take place at 7:00 p.m.

 "Through the Eyes of a Butterfly - Understanding Butterfly & Plant Interactions" - We'll learn how butterflies see flowers, botany basics & the meaning behind botanical names, and the difference between native, non-native, and invasive plants, by Master Gardener Lisa Denys.

-"Shrubs and Trees for Butterflies" - by Rick Meader.
+"Attract Butterflies and Moths to Your Yard with Woody Plants" - by Rick Meader.
 Rick is a registered landscape architect, the Landscape Architect for the City of Novi, and has given talks about using native plants in landscapes to a number of different groups in Michigan.

 "Silk Moth presentation and Workshop/Silk Moth cage” -